 The Marvel Studios logo rolls, but half the heroes in it are missing.

 Tony Stark, Iron Man, finds himself lost in space with Nebula, a surly cyborg and one of the only two remaining Guardians of the Galaxy, as his only company.
-Their future is looking increasingly dim: the Milano is out of fuel and will soon lose life support.
+Their future is looking increasingly dim: the Benatar is out of fuel and will soon lose life support.
 Tony uses his helmet to record what he believes to be a final message to his fiancée, Pepper Potts.
 As he is prepared to drift off into the hereafter, however, he sees a golden glow approaching the ship, at the center of which is an angel with flaxen hair: Carol Danvers, Captain Marvel.

 With Carol's help, Tony and Nebula return to Earth and are reunited with the remaining Avengers.
 Pepper is also waiting for him, having been spared from Thanos's Badass Fingersnap.
 In the three weeks since, Earth's governments (and presumably those of every other planet) have been reeling.
 Unfortunately, after all he had been through, Tony is in no shape, physically or mentally, to be of any help: after having lost so completely to Thanos, and watching those he cared for die around him, he has no fight left in him.

 The other Avengers, however, are not ready to give up hope.
 Captain Steve Rogers, Natasha "Black Widow" Romanoff, James "War Machine" Rhodes, Thor, Rocket Raccoon, Bruce Banner, and Carol: they all want nothing more than to undo the damage Thanos caused.
 Thankfully, they have a clue to his whereabouts: a distant planet that Nebula states Thanos wanted to retire to after seeing his plans through.
-Armed with a newly-repaired Milano and the Title Card, they head out into space.
+Armed with a newly-repaired Benatar and the Title Card, they head out into space.

-Humanity has adapted to life after the "snap".
+Humanity has adapted to life after The Snap.
 Natasha collaborates with Rhodes, Rocket, Nebula, Carol, and the Wakandan general Okoye to help maintain a semblance of order on Earth and beyond, while Steve heads a support group for those who had lost loved ones to Thanos.
 Even though Steve espouses the virtue of moving on, the fact remains that neither he nor Nat can bring themselves to do so.

 Meanwhile, in San Francisco, a rat scurrying around an impound lot for food happens across a van that once belonged to a security consultant company called X-CON, containing a Quantum Tunnel developed by the scientist Hank Pym.
 The rat accidentally activates the tunnel, and in so doing, allows Ant Man, Scott Lang, to escape the Quantum Realm, where he was trapped.
 A Fish out of Temporal Water, he scrambles around the desolate city, trying to find out what happened.

-Scott makes his way to the Avengers compound, with a radical idea.
+Scott makes his way to the Avengers compound with a radical idea.
 Though five years have passed since the end of Ant-Man and the Wasp, in which The Stinger showed his entire Cast Herd getting Snapped, for him it's only been five hours.
 Time in the Quantum Realm flows differently than in the physical realm.
 Thus, it stands to reason that the Quantum Realm could be used to power a Time Machine, which would allow the Avengers to Set Right What Once Went Wrong.

 There is another genius who could help that Steve and Scott reach out to: Dr. Bruce Banner.
 Since they last met, Banner has integrated his personality, and now exists as "Professor Hulk," combining Hulk's strength and Bruce's sound mind, a gentle green giant.
 Bruce agrees to help try to build the time machine.

-As the greatest scientific minds still alive on Earth work on the time machine, the Avengers reach out to others for aid.
-Natasha travels to Tokyo and finds Clint, now living as a vigilante hunting down the world's surviving criminal population.
+As the greatest (remaining) scientific minds of Earth work on the time machine, the Avengers reach out to others for aid.
+Natasha travels to Tokyo and finds Clint, now operating as "Ronin," a vigilante hunting down the world's surviving criminal population.
 The death of his family had driven him onto a Roaring Rampage of Revenge, but the prospect of seeing them again, no matter how remote, sees him return to the fold.
 At the same time, Hulk and Rocket go to a Norwegian town, "New Asgard", and reunite with Thor, who had become a drunken recluse whiling time away with friends he made on Sakaar.
 The mention of Thanos's name turns the drunk-yet-jolly god of thunder into a Shell-Shocked Veteran, as he feels personally responsible for failing to land the killing blow on Thanos during the Battle of Wakanda.
 But Thor Odinson is a simple man at heart; all it takes is the promise of more beer.

 - Professor Hulk: I don't know why everyone believes that, but that isn't true.
 Think about it: If you travel to the past, that past becomes your future, and your former present becomes the past!
 Which can't now be changed by your new future!